 The Initial Teacher Licensure Undergraduate (ITLU) Program at Lincoln Memorial University has been a significant program at Lincoln Memorial University for more than one hundred years.
 Throughout its history, the University has provided schools with quality teachers and professional programs that have continually helped improve the teaching profession.
-The design of the Initial Teacher Licensure Undergraduate Program at Lincoln Memorial University reflects the mission of the University, complies fully with the standards of accreditation as set forth by the Southern Association of Colleges and Schools (SACS), the regulations that govern Teacher Education Programs of the State of Tennessee, as well as the standards of NCATE (CAEP) and INTASC.
-The licensure program is approved by the Tennessee State Board of Education and adheres to the National Council for Accreditation of Teacher Education (Council for Accreditation for Educator Preparation) standards.
+The design of the Initial Teacher Licensure Undergraduate Program at Lincoln Memorial University reflects the mission of the University, complies fully with the standards of accreditation as set forth by the Southern Association of Colleges and Schools (SACS), the regulations that govern Teacher Education Programs of the State of Tennessee, as well as the standards of CAEP and INTASC.
+The licensure program is approved by the Tennessee State Board of Education and adheres to the Council for the Accreditation of Educator Preparation standards.